Partial testing results are in: 256 of the 404 people tested at Bluefield State College are negative for the virus

 BLUEFIELD — More than half of the 404 people who were tested for COVID-19 last weekend at Bluefield State College are negative for the virus, health officials said Thursday.

-So far 256 of the 404 people who were tested all came back negative for the virus, Matthew Bragg, sanitarian for the Mercer County Health Department said.
+So far 256 of the 404 people who participated in the two-day testing campaign all came back negative for the virus, Matthew Bragg, sanitarian for the Mercer County Health Department, said.

 The remaining 148 test results are not yet in.